anyaevostinar/anyaevostinar.github.io/classes/201-f25/lab-recursion.md

 ---

 ## Set up
 Follow the steps from the [Scavenger Hunt](kotlin-lab) to mount the COURSES drive.
-Make a folder `ClassesLab` in your STUWORK/username folder and open it in VSCode for today's labwork.
+Make a folder `RecursionLab` in your STUWORK/username folder and open it in VSCode for today's labwork.

 ## Exercise 1
 Identify the base case, recursive call, and how you know the function works towards the base case for the following recursive functions: